NestorMenendez/movies_Frontend_Nextjs13/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## About the App

+Our app allows users to save their favorite movies and customize their entries with titles, genres, scores, and descriptions.
+With our user-friendly interface, you can easily create new movie entries, edit existing ones, and access detailed information about each film.
+Keep track of your cinematic preferences and discover new favorites with our movie management app!

 ## Learn More